Creating a Setup profile

 - Disable Safe mode — Safe mode prevents the device from running third-party apps.
 Select this option to prevent users from enabling Safe mode.

 - Disable firmware update in download mode — Prevents the device user from updating the firmware of the device while the device is in download mode.
 This feature is supported on devices running Knox 3.4 or higher.

 Security settings (Knox 3.4 and above devices only)

-Select the Location checkbox to display additional Wi-Fi and Bluetooth scanning settings for Knox 3.4 and above supported devices.
-Once these options are set, refer to the Allow user to change setting option to either Allow device user password visibility changes, Do not allow user changes or Do not allow and hide setting from user.
+Select Location to display additional Wi-Fi and Bluetooth scanning settings for devices running Knox 3.4 and higher.
+Once these options are set, use Allow user to change setting to Allow device user password visibility changes, Do not allow user changes, or Do not allow and hide setting from user.

 - Wi-Fi scanning — Enable this setting to let applications use Wi-Fi for more efficient location detection, even when Wi-Fi is turned off.

 - Bluetooth scanning — Enable this setting to let applications use Bluetooth for more efficient location detection, even when Bluetooth is turned off.

 Other security settings